We're a Baker Tilly network member

 Entities belonging to purely domestic groups should generally not be within the scope of the rules.

-Further, no significant changes have been proposed to the existing $2 million de minimise, the 90% Australian asset exemption for outward investing entities or the exemption for insolvency-remote special purpose entities.
+Further, no significant changes have been to the existing $2 million de minimis, the 90% Australian asset exemption for outward investing entities or the exemption for insolvency-remote special purpose entities.
 However, the 90% Australian asset exemption for outward investing entities does not apply to the new debt deduction creation rules (see further detail below), such that outbound groups with a small overseas presence may be affected by the new rules.

 Fixed Ratio Test